Olive May Pearce

 Aboriginal women sewing Bima wear garments at the factory at Nguiu, Bathurst Island.

-Olive May Pearce, also known as Sister Eucharia (14 December 1914 - 5 October 1999) was an Australian nun best known for her work with Aboriginal children and leprosy patients.
-She was made a member the Order of the British Empire in 1981.
+Olive May Pearce, also known as Sister Eucharia (14 December 1914 - 5 October 1999) was an Australian religious sister best known for her work with Aboriginal children and leprosy patients.
+She was made a member of the Order of the British Empire in 1981.

 Early life

 In 1914, Olive May Pearce was born in Glenbrook, New South Wales.
 She was the second child into a humble, working-class family with no strong religious ties.
 Olive woke one morning at the age of 14 to a vivid dream calling her into the service of the church.
 Pearce moved with her family to the Sydney suburb of Enfield, where she worked with her father in a cake shop for a short time before becoming a domestic servant.
-She then, at the age of 22, became a nun in the order of Our Lady of the Sacred Heart as Sister Eucharia.
+She then, at the age of 22, became a religious sister in the order of the Daughters of Our Lady of the Sacred Heart, taking the religious name of Sister Eucharia.